Vivian (personal name): As a surname

-The given name Vivian was introduced to Norman England in the 11th or 12th century and over time gave rise to a variety of British surnames, including Videan, Vidgen, Vidgeon, Fiddian, Fidgeon, Phythian, Phethean.
+The given name Vivian was introduced to Norman England in the 11th or 12th century and over time gave rise to a variety of British surnames, including Videan, Vidgen, Vidgeon, Fiddian, Fidgeon, Phythian, and Phethean.

 The Vyvyan family has been a prominent family of Cornwall since the 16th century.
 The Vyvyan baronetcy was created in the Baronetage of England for Sir Richard Vyvyan in 1645.
 Baron Vivian was created in the Peerage of the United Kingdom in 1841.

 Notable bearers of the surname include: